yuribling123/vibe/README.md

 ### update 5/19

-summary of how the app workds
+summary of how the app works

 1. Inngest receives the event: "code-agent/run"